 - This was Faden's entire schtick in Exiern.
 He was captured a couple of strips in, spent almost the entire time in captivity and still proved to be an effective villain.

-- The Joker on the Batman The Animated Series episode "Mad Love", who was able to talk his psychiatrist Harlene Quinzel into becoming Harley Quinn while still in Arkham.
-And it was implied early in the episode that he compromised the ones before her in a similar fashion.
+- The Joker on the Batman: The Animated Series episode "Mad Love", who was able to talk his psychiatrist Harlene Quinzel into becoming Harley Quinn while still in Arkham.
+It was implied early in the episode that he compromised the ones before her in a similar fashion.
 (Even scarier, the Joker had figured out how to escape from his cell weeks before he actually broke out of Arkham, but stuck around a little longer because he hadn't corrupted Harley yet.)